patroni/patroni/docs/patroni_configuration.rst

    1. Restart the primary first
    2. Restart all standbys after that

 **Note:** if you attempt to restart all nodes in one go after **decreasing** the value of any of those settings, Patroni will ignore the change and restart the standby with the original setting value, thus requiring that you restart the standbys again later.
-Patroni does that to prevent the standby to enter in an infinite crash loop, because PostgreSQL quits with a `FATAL` message if you attempt to set any of those parameters to a value lower than what is visible in `pg_controldata` on the Standby cluster.
-In other words, we can only decrease the setting on the standby once its `pg_controldata` is up-to-date with the primary in regards to these changes on the primary.
+Patroni does that to prevent the standby to enter in an infinite crash loop, because PostgreSQL quits with a `FATAL` message if you attempt to set any of those parameters to a value lower than what is visible in ``pg_controldata`` on the Standby node.
+In other words, we can only decrease the setting on the standby once its ``pg_controldata`` is up-to-date with the primary in regards to these changes on the primary.

 More information about that can be found at `PostgreSQL Administrator's Overview <https://www.postgresql.org/docs/current/hot-standby.html#HOT-STANDBY-ADMIN>`__.